cdozdil/OptiScaler/Config.md

 ![init flags](images/init_flags.png)

 ### Resource Barriers (Dx12 Only)
 Some games (especially Unreal Engine) send input resources to DLSS in wrong states, which leads to graphical problems (especially on AMD hardware).
-Normally OmniScaler tries to detect the engine type and mitigate these problems, but sometimes games do not report this information correctly.
+Normally OptiScaler tries to detect the engine type and mitigate these problems, but sometimes games do not report this information correctly.
 To fix problems, these ini parameters would help.

 ![early christmas](images/christmas.png)